 Testicular cancer statistics and outlook

-This page is about statistics and what they can tell us about the outlook for people with testicular cancer.
+This page is about the outlook for people with testicular cancer.
 There is information about

 Testicular cancer statistics and outlook